Germany's FMC appoints Helen Giza as CEO

-Dec 5 (Reuters) - German dialysis specialist Fresenius Medical Care (FMC) FMEG.DE on Monday said its Chief Executive Carla Kriwet would step down just two months after taking over and will be replaced by Helen Giza.
+Dec 5 (Reuters) - German dialysis specialist Fresenius Medical Care (FMC) FMEG.DE said on Monday that Chief Executive Carla Kriwet would step down just two months after taking over and will be replaced by Helen Giza.

 Giza will continue to serve as the chief financial officer of FMC until further notice, the company said.